wumamoyuan/coachecker_c/Readme.md

       ```bash
       tail -f exp_ablation.log
       ```

+   - After the script completes, analyze the output logs of coachecker in the folder "logs/exp_ablation"

+      ```bash
+      ./analyze_ablation.sh
+      ```

-     **Note.** The script may take a long time to complete because there are **200** instances in the dataset.
+      **Note.** The script `analyze_ablation.sh` may take a long time to complete because there are **200** instances in the dataset.
 For each instance, the script will run coachecker for **4** times with different configurations:
       - all components are enabled
       - pruning is disabled
       - abstraction refinement is disabled
       - bound estimation is disabled

       For each run, the script sets the timeout threshold to **600** seconds.
 According to the test on a XX server, it requires about **10** hours to complete the experiments.
 To reduce the running time, it is recommended to set the timeout threshold to a smaller value.

-   - Analyze the output logs of coachecker in the folder "logs/exp_ablation"

-      ```bash
-      ./analyze_ablation.sh
-      ```

-      **Note.** The script should be run after the script "bin/exp_ablation.sh" completes.

-## Project Structure

-- `src/` - Source code
-- `bin/` - Compiled binaries
-- `lib/` - Library files
-- `demo/` - Demo files
-- `logs/` - Log files

 ## License